 Berries are abundant during the summer and I like to take full advantage of pick your own fields that are near my home.
-Last month I went strawberry picking in Cape Elizabeth at Maxwell’s Farm.
+I recently went strawberry picking in Cape Elizabeth at Maxwell’s Farm.
 I have been picking strawberries there since I was a child and it’s not summer in my mind until I‘ve visited the farm.

 When I was little my mom and I would go blueberry picking behind my grandmother’s house.
-The berries were the deliciously tart wild blueberries that were so small that filling my pail seemed to take an eternity.
+The berries were the deliciously tart wild blueberries that were so small that filling my bucket seemed to take an eternity.
 We would make blueberry cake and read Blueberries for Sal, and snack on the berries until the next time we would go to my Nana’s and pick some more.
 Sadly, the land where we used to pick no longer has berries so we needed to find someplace else to get our blueberry fix.
 Enter Libby and Sons.
 They are a highbush blueberry farm that also has raspberries, apples and peaches (that never seem to have a good season).
 And they have warm blueberry donuts, need I say more?

-My favorite place to pick blackberries and raspberries in a local farm stand in Cape Elizabeth called….
+My favorite place to pick blackberries and raspberries is at a local farm stand in Cape Elizabeth called….
 The Farm.
 It’s an honor system.
 They have plants, wild flower ready to go bouquets (or pick your own) and fruits and veggies.
 I love this place because it’s a short drive from my house but also there’s something charming about it, they trust you to be a decent person.

 3 cups raspberries

 3 cups blackberries